 Gathering and calculating emissions data can be complex and resource-intensive, especially in the beginning.
 To streamline the process, we’ve created a checklist.
 Following the steps below will help you save time and avoid bottlenecks as you prepare your first report.?

-3. Set up a cross-functional working group
+3. Form a cross-functional working group

 Climate disclosure touches many functions.
 Establishing a working group early reduces bottlenecks and improves accuracy.
 Typical roles include: